datagrok-ai/public/help/develop/how-to/develop-custom-viewer.md

 //tags: viewer
 //meta.icon: images/icon.svg
 //meta.toolbox: true
+//meta.viewerPath: Subcategory Name | Friendly Viewer Name
 //output: viewer result
 export function awesome() {
   return new AwesomeViewer();
 }
 ```

 The above way is typically preferred.
-Optional parameters, such as `meta.icon`
+Optional parameters, such as `meta.icon` `meta.toolbox`, and `meta.viewerPath`,
-and `meta.toolbox`, can be used.
-The `meta.icon` parameter accepts a path to a
-viewer icon file in the package and replaces the default icon with it in the UI.
+can be used.
+The `meta.icon` parameter accepts a path to a viewer icon file in the package and replaces the default icon
-The `meta.toolbox` parameter, when enabled, adds your viewer to the toolbox in a
+with it in the UI.
+The `meta.toolbox` parameter, when enabled, adds your viewer to the toolbox in a table view.
+The
-table view.
+`meta.viewerPath` parameter defines a path under which the viewer is shown in the top menu.
+The default path is
+`Add > JavaScript Viewers > <Package Name> > <Friendly Viewer Name>`.

 There is also a less common form to register a viewer: